Frequently Asked Questions

 The Legacy Scholarship Program is administered by BCCC’s Academic Affairs office.
 Each legacy scholarship covers in-county tuition for a three credit course.
 The majority of legacy scholarships are based on criteria proposed by Bucks faculty and staff, while only select ones are application based.
 Scholarships administered by the Foundation and Financial Aid benefit numerous student populations from all academic departments and vary in amounts.
 In addition, different selection committees review student applications so you are encouraged to apply for as many scholarships as you wish.

 Eligibility criteria vary greatly among the more than 100 scholarships offered at Bucks; based mainly on a donor’s intentions for the award.
-Your eligibility may be determined by major, grade point average, community service, extra-curricular activities, financial need, and/or residence.
+Your eligibility may be determined by major, grade point average, personal essay, community service, extra-curricular activities, financial need, and/or residence.
 In order to measure academic success at the high school level, many scholarships, especially those for incoming students or first-year Bucks students, require applicants to submit their latest high school transcript.
 SAT scores are not used as a criterion since Bucks is an open admissions college.
 However, a selection committee may review SAT scores to gauge academic progress.

 Are all scholarships online?

 No. At the present time only academic (for-credit) scholarships will be administered through the online application system.
 Applicants interested in scholarships for non-credit programs should click here.
 In addition, community scholarships require applications to be submitted directly to another institution or organization.

 Can I submit a hardcopy application instead of applying online?